 Welcome, Introductions and Declarations of Interest

-The Chair, Professor Bob Flanagan, welcomed all to the meeting and the following declarations of interest were raised:
+The Chair, Professor Robert Flanagan, welcomed all to the meeting and the following declarations of interest were raised:

-· Robert Holden had a family interest in five graves; and,
+· Robert Holden had a family interest and a potential right to burial in five graves;

 · Jill Dudman was a cremation plot owner.